 On 23 November 2023, Deutsche Bank AG, Deutsche Bank AG New York Branch, and Deutsche Bank Trust Company Americas ("DBTCA") were named as defendants in a complaint filed in New York State Supreme Court by an alleged victim of Epstein.
-However, Deutsche Bank has still not been served in this action.
-The complaint, amended on 31 December 2023, contains the same Trafficking Victims Protection Act and New York law claims that were filed in the had been asserted against Deutsche Bank in a recently settled class action complaint in the U.S. District Court for the SDNY mentioned above.
+The complaint, amended on 31 December 2023, contains the same Trafficking Victims Protection Act and New York law claims that had been asserted against Deutsche Bank in a recently settled class action complaint in the U.S. District Court for the SDNY.
 On 8 April 2024, the plaintiff discontinued all claims against Deutsche Bank with prejudice.